CrimsonVista/UTAustin-Courses/2020fa_cs361s/labs/lab4/lab4.md

 pkgin install netcat
 ```

+*NOTE:* The command for netcat is `nc`, not `netcat`.
+If you type `netcat` you will still get the error message about the command not being found.

+You may also want to install bash, if you're more comfortable with the shell, and git if you'd like to move your data on/off the machine via your repo.
+These can both be installed with pkgin.

+If you don't want to use git to move data, you can also use scp or other network copying tools.

 # Buffer Overflow Examples

 Make sure you are logged in as user and lets walk through some buffer overflow attacks.
 The code for these attacks can be found in the buffer_overflow directory.